rsdoiel/antennaApp/Build_a_Blog_with_Antenna_App.md

 By R. S. Doiel, 2025-09-05

-Antenna is a feed orient content management tool.
-It can use to build a and run a blog.
-What follows are the steps needed to create a simple blog using only Antenna application, Markdown and the Antenna YAML configuration files.
+Antenna is a feed oriented content management tool.
+In this tutorial it'll be used to build a very simple blog.
+I'll cover using the **antenna** command, describe how you can use Markdown for configuring the blog and posting content to the blog.
+Antenna is configured using YAML configuration files and HTML pages and posts are assembled using a YAML configuration.

 ## Setting up